nanaoto/drumscript-cleaned/README.md

   * #### What normalization is applied to loaded audio?
     The `audio_loader.py` script applies **peak normalization** after loading an audio file.
 It first converts the audio to mono and then normalizes it using `librosa.util.normalize()`.
   * #### What is `peak normalization`? 🔊
     Peak normalization adjusts an audio file's volume so that its loudest point (the "peak") is set to a maximum level (1.0) without distortion.
-This standardizes the volume across different recordings, ensuring the machine learning model isn't biased by how loud or quiet the original audio was.
-It forces the model to learn the sonic **character** of each drum, not just its loudness.
+This standardizes the volume across different recordings, ensuring the classification engine receives a consistent signal.
+This allows the classification rules to work reliably across different recordings, focusing on the sonic **character** of each drum, not just its loudness.
   * #### Does normalization remove audio detail?
     No. Peak normalization is a **linear process**—it multiplies every audio sample by the same constant value, like turning a volume knob.
 The "shape" of the sound wave, which contains all the sonic details and rhythmic information, is perfectly preserved.
   * #### What is `hop_length`?